 Hepatitis C is a severe liver disease that is stemmed from an infection with the Hepatitis C virus.
 Known as the ‘silent epidemic,’ Hepatitis C is a disease that is usually untreated because most people with Hepatitis C do not know they are infected.
-Although some people who are infected with Hepatitis C are able to clear and heal from the virus, most people experience a chronic, and sometimes life-long infection.
+Although some people who are infected with Hepatitis C are able to clear and heal from the virus after taking home care services.
+Most people experience a chronic, and sometimes life-long infection.
 Hepatitis C can lead to liver damage, cirrhosis of the liver, organ failure or even cancer of the liver.
 There are treatments and medication options for people with Hepatitis C to use that can help manage and even eliminate the virus from the body and prevent further damage to the liver.
 Diagnose, a proactive and preventative care can account for the success in the health of a person with Hepatitis C.

 Who is susceptable to Hepatitis C?